-Going into the busiest quarter for tire shops means an opportunity to do some planning that can deliver more cash to your bottom line.
+Going into the busiest quarter for tire shops means an opportunity to prepare and plan using targets and strategy.

 I always start with the low hanging fruit and typically that involves setting up rules in the existing shop management software or point of sale system.

 Looking at your annual average parts gross margin % on your financial statements gives you the average points you earn on parts.

 But you have time now to dig a little deeper, so I suggest you extract a report from your software that shows the total parts sales for your whole year; include the cost, sales price, quantity sold etc.